-One of the original members of 808 State, Gerald Simpson, achieved success and fame in his own right after appearing on their debut, Newbuild, and co-writing one of their biggest hits, Pacific State.
+One of the original members of 808 State, Gerald Simpson, achieved success and fame in his own right after co-writing one of their biggest hits, Pacific State (1989).
 He left the band in the late 80s for a solo career as A Guy Called Gerald and was replaced by Andrew Barker and Darren Partington

 His highest-profile moment came in the form of the ubiquitous late 80s club hit, Voodoo Ray, though his influence on dance music has extended through house, techno, acid house, electro, hardcore techno and drum ‘n’ bass.